Consistency of Lloyd's Algorithm Under Perturbations: Applications

-Although the SBM is a widely used graph model, assuming equal connection probabilities between nodes of the same community is often unreasonable.
-In many real-world applications, edges are formed between nodes based on the similarity of their attributes.
-Latent position random graphs \citep{hoff:2002} address this issue by allowing connection probabilities between nodes to be a function of latent attributes.
-These latent attributes can encode node characteristics that directly or indirectly determine community assignments.
-When the probability of an edge is determined by the dot product of these latent attributes, the graph is referred to as a Random Dot Product Graph (RDPG) \citep{young:2007}.
-RDPGs simplify the general latent position random graph by constraining the space of latent attributes to those whose dot product yields a valid probability.
-The use of the dot product enables the analysis of RDPGs using techniques from random matrix theory.
-Furthermore, RDPGs offer a broad range of applicability, since RDPGs can approximate latent position graphs \citep{tang:2013} and any SBM can be written as a RDPG with constant latent attributes among nodes from the same community.
+Although the SBM is a widely used graph model, assuming equal connection probabilities between nodes within the same community is often unrealistic.
+In many real-world applications, edges form between nodes based on the similarity of their attributes.
+Latent position random graphs \citep{hoff:2002} address this issue by allowing connection probabilities to depend on latent attributes, which encode node characteristics that directly or indirectly influence community assignments.
+When the probability of an edge is determined by the dot product of these latent attributes, the graph is called a Random Dot Product Graph (RDPG) \citep{young:2007}.
+RDPGs simplify the general latent position model by restricting the latent space to vectors whose dot product yields a valid probability, and this structure facilitates analysis using techniques from random matrix theory.
+Moreover, RDPGs are broadly applicable: they can approximate latent position graphs \citep{tang2013}, and any SBM can be represented as an RDPG with constant latent attributes for nodes within the same community.

-We show below that spectral clustering applied to the adjacency matrix of a RDPG with latent attributes supported on a sub-Guassian $K$-mixture falls into the general clustering framework \eqref{eqn:model_matrix}.
-The cluster membership, cluster center, and sub-Gaussian error matrices will naturally follow from the mixture distribution of the latent attributes.
-For the perturbation error, we use the result of \citet{lyzinski:2014} which gives an upper bound on the $2\to\infty$ norm of the estimation error.
+We show below that spectral clustering applied to the adjacency matrix of an RDPG, whose latent attributes follow a sub-Gaussian $K$-mixture distribution, fits into our general clustering framework \eqref{eqn:model_matrix}.
+The cluster memberships, cluster centers, and sub-Gaussian noise matrices arise directly from the mixture structure of the latent attributes.
+To control the perturbation error, we use the result of \cite{lyzinski:2014}, which provides an upper bound on the $2\to\infty$ norm of the spectral embedding error.